darinz/ML/README.md

 > **📝 Note**: Some files have both `.md` and `.ipynb` formats due to LaTeX rendering issues on GitHub.
 Use `.ipynb` files for proper math rendering, or view `.md` files in an editor with LaTeX support.

-> **⚠️ This repository is under construction.
-Content, structure, and materials are actively being updated and expanded.
-Check back frequently for new additions and improvements! ⚠️**

 [![Python](https://img.shields.io/badge/Python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![NumPy](https://img.shields.io/badge/NumPy-1.21+-green.svg)](https://numpy.org/)
 [![Status](https://img.shields.io/badge/Status-In%20Development-orange.svg)]()